eighty20results/e20r-sequences/README.md

 * Enh: Remove unused code from closest post logic Fix: Didn't always respect the notice type (as a digest of links or individual posts) for notices/alerts.
 * Enh: Add support for sending one or more notices to user for a single day's worth of content.
 * Enh: Add new_content_list template (Improved formatting for list of new content in the sequence).

+###4.2.1
+* Fix: Didn't always load the correct font while in backend